jashansidhu92/Sidhu_Jashanpreet_ISD_Assignment-1/OneDrive/Desktop/rrc/sem 2/isd/projects/assignment-1/README.md

 ## Strategy Pattern
 In this application, the Strategy Pattern is used to encapsulate the different algorithms for calculating service charges based on varying account conditions.
 The Strategy Pattern allows the service charge calculation logic to be separated from the main account logic, making it more flexible and maintainable.

+## Observer Pattern
+The Observer Pattern in this application is used to notify a Client whenever there are changes in their BankAccount (such as a deposit or withdrawal).

+Subject (BankAccount): The BankAccount class (or its subclasses like ChequingAccount and SavingsAccount) is the subject that maintains a list of observers (clients) and notifies them when changes occur.
+It uses attach() to add observers and notify() to alert them of any updates.

+Observer (Client): The Client class acts as the observer.
+When attached to a bank account, it is notified of changes through the update() method, allowing the client to react to those changes (e.g., by updating their account display).